Keo-Osman/Keo-Osman.github.io/content/01 - Main/Maths/Differential Equations.md

 For heavy and critical damping, the exact nature of the motion depends on initial conditions.
 For light damping, the period of observed oscillations can be calculated.

-## Flashcards
-#Maths/Topics/Differential-Equations, #Maths/A-Level-Further-Core/Differential-Equations

-What is simple harmonic motion (SHM)and what’s its equation?
-?
-Motion in which acceleration is always directed toward a fixed point and is proportional to the displacement.
-Given by equation $$\ddot{x} = -\omega^2 x$$ <!--SR:!2024-10-29,55,310-->

-What does the solution $x = A \sin(\omega t + \alpha)$ represent in SHM?
-?
-The displacement in simple harmonic motion, where $A$ is the maximum amplitude and $\alpha$ is an arbitrary constant. <!--SR:!2024-10-17,43,290-->

-How is harmonic motion refined to include damping?
-?
-By adding a damping force to the equation, resulting in the differential equation $$\ddot{x} + k \dot{x} + \omega^2 x = 0$$. <!--SR:!2024-09-28,14,290-->

-What are the three cases of damping in harmonic motion?
-?
-1. Heavy damping: No oscillations due to a large resistive force.
-2. Critical damping: No oscillations occur.
-3. Light damping: Oscillations occur with amplitude decreasing exponentially over time. <!--SR:!2024-10-27,53,310-->

 # A-Level Further Pure 1
 ## Reducible Differential Equations